 Airbnb, VRBO, HomeAway, and now to a lesser extent, TripAdvisor, have opened up an amazing way to make more money with a rental.
 I have a video called, "Three Ways to Turn a House into a Cash Flowing Machine", where I introduced the concept of producing more profits with a house by converting it into a short-term vacation rental.

 In order for this concept to work, you don't necessarily have to be in some far off Caribbean island or a ski resort.
 Short-term vacation rentals can be successful in many locations because they are competing against the local hotels and motels.
 More and more travelers are travelling as a family and want more space when on vacation.
 Now, thanks to technology, we can put this altogether and put it directly into your hands instead of using a local property manager.

 1. Do Your Research

-The best way to figure out what amenities your property needs is by studying what your competition is and what they are putting in their ads.
-Really research what they’re offering to pick up on ideas on what amenities you should provide.
+The best way to figure out what amenities your property needs is by studying what your competition has and what they are putting into their listings.
+Really research what they're offering to pick up on ideas on what amenities you should provide.